Article date 28 July 2011

 - Services from the West Country and from South Wales via Swindon currently run via Reading to Paddington.
 The new route

-to reduce congestion at Paddington.
+congestion at Paddington.
 In place of such a circular route, such services might simply terminate at AI.
-However,

 - The Ashendon link was located north of the village of Ashendon and south of Wotton Underwood and Grendon Underwood.

 A connection from the Swindon express link to Princes Risborough might be based on the former connection from the former Ashendon link to Princes Risborough.
 This connection would enable a service from Marylebone via Princes Risborough to AI and Aylesbury, perhaps continuing to Marylebone to provide a circular service, running both clockwise Princes Risborough to Aylesbury and anti-clockwise Aylesbury to Princes Risborough.
 A service on the Chilterns line diverted to run via AI might reasonably continue to Marylebone via Aylesbury, that is, not returning to use the route via Princes Risborough and High Wycombe.
 The first of these two services implies that the existing line from Princes Risborough to Aylesbury would no longer be needed for connections between Princes Risborough and Aylesbury, a service being available via AI.
 The remaining purpose of this line would be to serve the intermediary stations.
-It would also be used in one direction only by any circular service in the event of future possible substantial growth in rail travel (footnote 5) from the West Country via Reading to AI returning to the West Country.
-The line might remain as single track.
+It would also be used in one direction only by any circular service via Reading (note 5).

 - These Underground services may require new rolling stock capable of achieving higher speeds prior to joining existing Underground lines.